Squarespace SEO for E-Commerce 2026

 • Map keywords to pages: Assign unique primary keywords to each product and category page to avoid cannibalization

-• Monitor and adjust: Track keyword performance in Google Search Console and update your strategy based on what's ranking and converting
+• Monitor and adjust: Track keyword performance in Google Search Console and update your strategy based on what is ranking and converting

 Content Marketing for E-Commerce SEO

-Your product pages alone won't rank for every relevant search.
+Your product pages alone will not rank for every relevant search.
 Blog content fills the gaps:

 • Buying guides: "How to Choose the Right " articles attract top-of-funnel traffic